maxseefeld/maxseefeld/README.md

 ## 🎓 Education, Certifications & Recognitions:
 - Currently finishing my studies in Cyber Security and Business from Purdue University.
 - Taking online business courses from Duke and Wharton Online.
+- PHD in creating start ups that go bankrupt within a year & nearly bankrupt the owners.
+- Masters Degree in brutal honest.
+- Elementry Drop Out in Emotional Control, when I care about someone too deeply. (this was meant for someone close if they read this I'm sober now full time.)
 - **Certifications:**
   - Cisco Cyber Ops Associate
   - Google Certified Project Manager